 Q- I volunteer with the Scouts and they have Safe Haven training.
 Do I still need to take yours?

 Q- I work with ________ and have had extensive training, do I still need to take your training?

 A- The answer to all of these questions is, YES.

-Please go to our events page to find the upcoming Safe Haven Policy Trainings.
-If you have any questions, you may contact Erin Hartman, Director of Children and Family Ministries or Darin Nettleton, Director of our Youth and Young Adult Ministries.
+If you have any questions and/or are interested in serving, you may contact Erin Hartman, Director of Children and Family Ministries or Darin Nettleton, Director of our Youth and Young Adult Ministries.